Boluwatife-AJB/word-cloud-generator/README.md

     <WordCloudGenerator />
    ```

-3. Customize the component based on your requirements.
+3. Customize the component based on your requirements. -->

+1. Paste or type text into input box
+2. Press 'Generate Word Cloud' button
+3. See visual word cloud populate with keywords
+4. Click reset to clear and enter new text

+Font size of each word represents its frequency - most used words are largest.

 ## Demo

-You can preview the live project here
+You can preview the live project [here](here)

 <!--TODO:  Add a link to video or add a video file or gif to show how it works -->

 ## Improvement

-- Make the word cloud downloadable in either pdf, png or jpeg format.
+Some possible enhancements for the future:

+- Make word cloud update live as user types instead of requiring button click.
+- Improved responsive layout and sizing.
+- Highlight or categorize words by part of speech.
-- Implement dark and white themes.
+- Add more customization like themes, implement dark and light themes.

 ## Contributing